micropython-IMU/micropython-mpu9150/README.md

 3 element lists containing integer x, y, z accelerometer and gyro readings.
 These are used in conjunction with get_accel_irq(), get_gyro_irq() and get_mag_irq() where the device is accessed from within an interrupt handler.
 In normal use they are unpopulated.

+``mag_correction``
+A 3 element list containing x, y, and z magnetometer correction values.
+These are normally applied automatically but may be required if using the device in an interrupt callback (see above).